I have all your travel insurance questions answered below, as well as some top tips to make sure you are adequately covered for future travel plans.

 If the Department of Foreign Affairs announces advises against non-essential travel to a particular country or destination, will my travel insurance cover me for cancellation?

 If you have Government Travel Advice on your policy – standard with Blue Insurance policy booked via a travel agency and blueinsurance.ie, yes you will be covered for cancellation.
 Note this cover only comes into effect 14 days prior to departure.
 Premier Cover has a limit of €500 per person and Premier Plus has €750 per person.
-Note: new bookings will NOT be covered against Covid-19 after midnight 16th March.
+Note: new bookings will NOT be covered against Covid-19 to a country deemed as unsafe to travel to.

 If you have Travel Disruption added to your policy this will increase to €1000 per person.
 Insured persons who have premier plus cover with Travel Agents selling Blue Insurance, will have Travel Disruption included automatically.
 Travel Disruption is also available at Multitrip.com